 Step 2: Research Your Potential Customers’ Demographics

-Now that you have some broad descriptions of your potential customers, you can begin to add in further detail.
+Now that you have some broad descriptions of your potential customers, you can begin to add more detail.
 Including demographic information in your target audience profiles will help you to better understand your customer base.

 Some basic demographics may be easy to identify.
 If you sell beauty products, for example, your audience is likely to be primarily women.
 Other demographics may require more research to identify, such as: